Learn how to conduct a detailed pool feasibility study using Canibuild

 2. Admin Using the arrow on the top right hand side of the application, selection “admin” from the dropdown

 3. Select “Design Catalouge” from the side panel.
-The design panel contains all the individual pool plans that you upload.
+The design panel contains all the individual pool plans that you upload, therefore making it easier for you when selecting a design

 5. Crop your plans This is achieved by joining one line to the other and creating a closed shape.
 One you are happy, click on the scissor icon on the left hand size to save changes